scintlabs/scint/README.md

 ## Progress

 The foundational aspects of Scint are still under development.
 While the code is open source and anyone's free to poke around, use, and modify it, I'm not accepting contributions at the moment.
-Once the project is closer to feature-compoletion, I'll consider this and other aspects.
+Once the project is closer to feature-completion, I'll consider this and other aspects.